fea-exorga/mentees-practicing-git/git_branching_guide.md

 - **Merging**: Combining storylines back together

 Remember: Git is just keeping track of snapshots and helping you navigate between them.
 Every time you commit, you're saving a snapshot.
 Every time you branch, you're creating a new path to explore.
 HEAD just shows you where you are in this maze of possibilities.

-The key to mastering Git is understanding that you're always moving through a graph of snapshots, and Git provides tools to navigate this graph safely and efficiently.